-These are just some of the factors courts consider when determining whether a parent is unfit to act as a caregiver.
+These are just some factors courts in FL consider when determining whether a parent is unfit to act as a custodian.
 If one parent is unfit, the court may award the other parent sole parental responsibility to help them care for the child.

-In any custody case, the court's primary goal is pursuing the child's best interests.
-To that end, the court weighs the following factors during custody cases, among others:
+In any child custody case, the court's primary goal is to pursue the children's best interests.
+To that end, the FL court weighs the following factors during child custody cases, among others:

 - The physical and mental health of both parents;

-- How the parents interacted with each other and the child prior to the custody case;
+- How the parents interacted with each other and the children before the child custody case;

 - The work and home lives of both parents;